flokiorg/go-flokicoin/docs/configuration.md

 that not only is it a valid chain, but it is the same chain that everyone else is using.

-### How do I use bootstrap.dat with flokicoind?
+### How do I use bootstrap.dat with lokid?

-flokicoind comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
+lokid comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
 This approach is used since the import is a one-time operation and we prefer to keep the daemon itself as lightweight as possible.

-1. Stop flokicoind if it is already running.
-This is required since addblock needs to access the database used by flokicoind and it will be locked if flokicoind is using it.
+1. Stop lokid if it is already running.
+This is required since addblock needs to access the database used by lokid and it will be locked if lokid is using it.
 2. Note the path to the downloaded bootstrap.dat file.
 3. Run the addblock utility with the `-i` argument pointing to the location of bootstrap.dat: